-Notice of Public Hearing on Proposed Water Rate Adjustments Beginning in 2022
+Notice of Public Hearing on Proposed Water Rate Adjustments Beginning in 2023

 Thank you for your continued support of the Citrus Heights Water District (CHWD or District).
-We commit to balancing current needs with planning tomorrow's water system.
+The District is committed to balancing current needs for safe and reliable water with long term investments to ensure reliability and price stability of our water supply.

-Our commitment to you - our valued customer - is demonstrated through responsive customer service, capital improvements, infrastructure maintenance, water efficiency programs, and legislative and supplier advocacy to protect your interests.
+Our commitment to you is demonstrated through responsive customer service, capital improvements, infrastructure maintenance, water efficiency programs, and advocacy on your behalf with regional, state, and federal interests.